qucse/mcs/Doha-Simulated-PubTransit-Dataset/README.md

 7. load the txt output to csv file

+##  Simulated Objects
-## Simulation contain 3 object types :
+Simulation contain 3 object types:
 * **persons**: id is formatted as **Person_flowId.number**  for example **person_193.0** where 193 represents the id of the person's flow , and 0 is the person id inside that flow
  * **cars**: id is formatted as **car_id**
  * **bus**: id formatted as **shapeID.number**.
 For example, bus that follows shape 110 for route 11 will have id of 110.busID , and if the id in the bus flow is zero it will be omitted (110),if not it will be displayed (110.1)

-## Dataset contains 4 fields :
+## Dataset map:

 filed name | description
 -----------|-----------